 - Some RVs might have the ability to connect a winterization hose to the pump directly, thereby avoiding putting the antifreeze in the fresh water tank, which reduces the amount you will need.

-- You may also be able to collect some, if not most of the antifreeze when de-winterizing.
-This can be reused next year with winterizing again..
+- You may also be able to collect some of the antifreeze when de-winterizing.
+This can be reused next year when winterizing again..

 - Turn on the water pump to pressurize the plumbing system.